 Each member is required to meet with the Integrity Commissioner within ninety days of his or her election, and annually thereafter.
 The main purpose of the meeting is to review the contents of the member's Public Disclosure Statements, and to obtain advice on the member's general and specific obligations under the Integrity Act.
-Between the dates of these meetings, a member can consult with the Integrity Commissioner at any time to obtain advice on the member's obligations under the Act.
+As indicated earlier in this report, in person meetings were not possible and telephone meetings had to replace the normal personal interactions.
+In addition, a member can consult with the Integrity Commissioner at any time to obtain advice on the member's obligations under the Act.